Brian Nosek - Speaking Engagements

 The Center for Open Science (COS; http://cos.io/) develops entirely free, open-source software and provides free services to researchers and stakeholders in the research process to improve openness and reproducibility of research.
 COS maintains the Open Science Framework (http://osf.io/), a free, open scholarly commons.
 OSF is an application framework connecting services across the research lifecycle and facilitates preregistration, project management, and archiving and sharing of data, protocols, and code.
 Coupled with supporting public good infrastructure, COS is addressing incentives to improve the alignment between researcher behaviors with the scholarly values of transparency and reproducibility.

 Conscious experience provides an immediate, compelling, and incomplete account of the mind.
 Much of perception, thinking, and action occurs outside of conscious awareness or conscious control.
 Because of that, judgment and action can be unintentionally influenced by factors that we do not recognize, and may not value.

-Training can be delivered to senior leadership, managers, or individual contributors and is adaptable to regional, national or international audiences.
-Nosek has conducted training with groups across a variety of sectors - corporate (senior leadership, HR, managers, and individual contributors), education, finance, government, law, medicine and health, military, and public policy both domestically (U.S.) and internationally.
+Sessions can be delivered to senior leadership, managers, or individual contributors and is adaptable to regional, national or international audiences.
+Nosek has conducted sessions with groups across a variety of sectors - corporate (senior leadership, HR, managers, and individual contributors), education, finance, government, law, medicine and health, military, and public policy both domestically (U.S.) and internationally.
 Illustrative examples of audiences and organizations are available in Nosek's curriculum vitae .